bonitoflakes101/bonitoflakes101/README.md

 ### 🤝 Let’s Connect!

 I’m always open to collaborations, knowledge-sharing, and connecting with like-minded individuals!
-Feel free to reach out or connect with me on [LinkedIn](https://linkedin.com/in/your-profile) or check out my [portfolio](https://your-website.com).
+Feel free to reach out or connect with me on [LinkedIn](https://linkedin.com/in/your-profile).

 ---